Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Introduction

 Neutrinos continue to occupy a central place in the search for physics beyond the Standard Model.
 The discovery that they oscillate between flavors, implying non-zero mass and lepton mixing, has been one of the most important breakthroughs in particle physics in the past two decades~\cite{Super-Kamiokande:1998kpq, SNO:2001kpb, nobel2015}.
 Standard 3-flavour neutrino oscillation is governed by two mass-squared differences, $\ldm$ and $\sdm$, the three mixing angles, $\ta, \tb, \tc$ and the CP phase, $\da$~\cite{Pontecorvo:1957qd,Pontecorvo:1957cp,Gribov:1968kq,Maki:1962mu}.
 Oscillation experiments have already determined two distinct mass-squared differences ($\sdm, |\ldm|$) and two mixing angles ($\ta, \tb$), and the global analyses of available neutrino data~\cite{Capozzi:2018ubv, 10.5281/zenodo.4726908, deSalas:2020pgw, nufit_globalfit, Esteban:2024eli} is consistent with the standard $3\nu$ scenario.
 However, several fundamental puzzles in the neutrino oscillation sector still remain unresolved.
 Chief among these are the size and nature of CP violation in the lepton sector; the ordering of the neutrino mass states (normal versus inverted hierarchy); the correct octant of the atmospheric mixing angle $\tc$, as well as the possibilities of the presence of several non-standard oscillation effects~\cite{SajjadAthar:2021prg, Arguelles:2022tki}.
 Addressing these questions is essential not only for completing our picture of neutrino physics, but also for potentially uncovering deeper mysteries such as the origin of matter-antimatter asymmetry in the universe or the process of generation of (tiny) neutrino mass \etc

 The long baseline (LBL) neutrino experiments are poised to shed lights on these unresolved issues.
-Although the data~\cite{NOvA:2021nfi, T2K:2023smv, T2K:2023mcm, NOvA:2024lti} from the current LBL experiments such as Tokai to Kamioka (T2K)~\cite{T2K:2011ypd} with a baseline of 295 km, and NuMI Off-axis $\nu_e$ Appearance (NO${\nu}$A)~\cite{NOvA:2019cyt} with a baseline of 800 km mildly indicate towards a normal mass ordering and a higher octant for $\tc$, the results are still far from being conclusive.
-The future LBL experiments, such as the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj, DUNE:2020ypp}, Tokai to Hyper-Kamiokande (T2HK)~\cite{Hyper-KamiokandeWorkingGroup:2014czz}, and European Spallation Source $\nu$ Super Beam (ESS$\nu$SB)~\cite{ESSnuSB:2013dql} aim to resolve the outstanding issues by employing more advanced next generation detection techniques.
+Although the data~\cite{MINOS:2020llm, NOvA:2021nfi, T2K:2023smv, T2K:2023mcm, NOvA:2024lti} from the current LBL experiments such as Tokai to Kamioka (T2K)~\cite{T2K:2011ypd} (with a baseline of 295 km), NuMI Off-axis $\nu_e$ Appearance (NO${\nu}$A)~\cite{NOvA:2019cyt} (800 km baseline), and the recently concluded Main Injector Neutrino Oscillation Search (MINOS \& MINOS+ with a baseline of 735 km)~\cite{MINOS:1998kez} mildly indicate towards a normal mass ordering and a higher octant for $\tc$, the results are still far from being conclusive.
+Non-accelerator based neutrino experiments also attempt towards resolving these issues.
+Atmospheric data from Icecube~\cite{IceCube:2017lak} and Super Kamiokande~\cite{Super-Kamiokande:2019gzr} hint towards a higher and lower octant for $\tc$.
+The future LBL experiments, such as the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj, DUNE:2020ypp}, Tokai to Hyper-Kamiokande (T2HK)~\cite{Hyper-KamiokandeWorkingGroup:2014czz} aim to resolve the outstanding issues by employing more advanced next generation detection techniques.
 Complementary measurements from alternative baselines and detector technologies are invaluable to fully resolve these ambiguities and to strengthen confidence in discoveries.
+Typically the LBL experiments focus on energies around the first oscillation maximum for the $\mue$ oscillation (where $L/E \simeq 500$ km/GeV).
+Additionally, performing measurements at the second oscillation maximum,- one of the goals of the future LBL proposal future LBL project European Spallation Source $\nu$ Super Beam (ESS$\nu$SB)~\cite{ESSnuSB:2013dql, ESSnuSB:2023ogw}, where $L/E \simeq 1500$ km/GeV, either using longer baseline or by lowering energy can in principle offer better CP violation sensitivities, which are less affected by systematics~\cite{Huber:2010dx, Budimir_cern_ep2022, Giarnetti:2023pkz, Fanourakis:2025bqi}.
+However, a longer baseline means less statistics, while lowering energy decreases the neutrino cross-sections.
+Measurements at second maximum also requires very good energy resolution of the detector~\cite{DeRomeri:2016qwo}.
+Studies exploring the second oscillation maximum at other LBL experiments, including DUNE involve for \eg, mass hierarchy analysis~\cite{Ghosh:2014rna}; octant and CP studies with tunable beams~\cite{Rout:2020emr}; as well as some new physics studies~\cite{Choubey:2020dhw, Chakraborty:2020cfu}.